 Ginger is an excellent example of a common rhizome.

 Meanwhile, bulbs grow vertically and can form offsets (which is why they’re often confused with rhizomes).
+The flower petals are bicolored with a central florescent red-orange color surrounded by golden-yellow.

-Bulbs will have a layered appearance like onions when you cut into them.
+Bulbs will have a layered appearance, like onions, when you cut into them.

 Despite popular belief, canna lilies have rhizomes, not bulbs.